 Risk Factors

-- The age range between 18 and 30 years old
+• The age range is between 18 and 30 years old

 Is It Necessary To Seek Assistance?

-- Usually, It is not necessary to treat spinal headaches.
-The two out of ten individuals who suffer from a spinal headache who require some treatment will often be able to relieve pain at home.
+Usually, It is not necessary to treat spinal headaches.
+Two out of ten individuals who suffer from a spinal headache and require some treatment will often be able to relieve pain at home.

-In spite of this, there are several reasons why you should seek medical attention when you suffer from a spinal headache.
-Premier Pain Solutions provides state-of-the-art treatments for individuals suffering from spinal headaches, such as epidural injections and nerve blocks.
+Despite this, there are several reasons why you should seek medical attention when you suffer from a spinal headache.
+Premier Pain Centers provides state-of-the-art treatments for individuals suffering from spinal headaches, such as epidural injections and nerve blocks.

 What Symptoms Warrant A Doctor’s Attention?